helloitsjoe/webpack-cache-memory-leak/README.md

 </details>

-I alsop noticed the number of instances of most of the `Source` classes have many more new than deleted when comparing to a previous snapshot:
+I also noticed the number of instances of most of the `Source` classes have many more new than deleted when comparing to a previous snapshot:

 <details open>
   <summary>Sources after 5 recompilations</summary>